yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_evaluations.md

 * Good Geometry

+Geometry refers to how embedding vectors are distributed in a vector space.

 Generally speaking, a smaller set of more frequent, unrelated words should be evenly distributed throughout the space while a larger set of rare words should cluster around frequent words.

 * Word Similarity